djalmaaraujo/wedeploy-desktop/README.md

 Keep posted on all activites from your projects and services.
 Monitor your plan usage and access services logs super fast.

+**This is not an official application and it's basically a proof of concept.**

 ## Usage

 You can download the latest release [here](https://github.com/djalmaaraujo/wedeploy-desktop/releases).

-## This is alpha/beta what ever

-This is not an official application and it's basically a proof of concept.

 ## Getting Started
 Simply clone down this reposity, install dependencies, and get started on your application.